Discussion in 'March 2007' started by max, Mar 5, 2007.

 It's either a block or a charge.
 A double foul implies that it was a block and a charge, which is the most ridiculous thing I have ever heard of.

 A lot of the refereeing was bad, with that block/charge fiasco being the most obviously ridiculous thing, but we can't pin this one on the refs.
 The Pistons shot 29 FTs in the first half, for crying out loud!
 And I remember at least one of those calls in the first half--someone was called for a phantom foul on Tay as he drove to the hoop--being outrageously bad.
 Mike Brown went ballistic and got T'd up on that one, but it was tough to blame him.
 So to some extent, the calls that the Cavs were getting in the second half was just the refs evening things out a bit.

 Seems like any conference finals that has LeBron in it would garner good ratings, especially one that has a good chance of going the full 7 games.
 I'm sure they would prefer a Shaq/Wade vs. LeBron but I feel the Pistons have a lot of "star" power, too, with Webber, Rip, C-Note and the ever-bad Sheed.

+I don't think the refereeing is to blame.
+The Pistons can't keep coming out without energy.
+Sheed is not mobile at all.
+Billups cannot hit the broadside of a barn from 3.
+Except for Tayshaun calling his own number on the inbounds pass play, we're going to struggle if we continue to flounder on execution out of timeouts.
 It's only one game, but we are now 1-3 in the critical March run.
 If the Pistons don't pull up their bootstraps and get to work, this could be an ugly month to watch.

 This SUCKS!
 How does this team just implode so horribly?
 Its just one loss...3 out of 4 times.